Kanchana-Bandara/PASCAL-v4.0/readme.md

 The model is tested and guranteed to run on Mac and Linux.
 Although the functionality has not been tested yet, it should run on Windows without an issue also.

 ## Collaborating to the model development
-Those who are tasked with or wish to contribute to the model development __must work on their own branch__ and __do not commit and push changes to the main branch__.
+Those who are tasked with or wish to contribute to the model development __must work on their own branch__ and __must not commit and push changes to the main branch__.
 None of the changes pushed to the main branch will be adopted!
 Branches will be merged to the main branch later.
+Also __do not commit and push input and output data files to the repository__ add those as an exception to __.gitignore__ file in the repository - so they are not staged & committed.

 ## Contact
 If you have issues with cloning the repository, understanding the code or anything else, please contact _Kanchana Bandara_ via email or MS Teams.